 It seems more and more likely that the rematch between Floyd Mayweather Jnr and Manny Pacquiao will take place, possibly some time next year.
-It’s probably fair to say that fight fans were a little underwhelmed with the news, yet it will surely generate a lot of buzz once .
+It’s probably fair to say that fight fans were a little underwhelmed with the news, yet it will surely generate a lot of buzz once the date is announced.

 Indeed, both fighters have been accused of ‘milking it’ somewhat in terms of getting one last payday.
 Mayweather is estimated to walk away with $150 million from the last time the pair clashed, and nine-figure sum is being talked about again this time around.
 It’s almost scandalous.